 We had \$271.1 million in cash and cash equivalents as of December 31, 2021.
 Our principal commitments as of December 31, 2021, consist of operating leases, and purchase commitments.
 The Company maintains its Senior Secured Credit Agreement.
 As of December 31, 2021, there was \$50.7 million available for borrowing under the Revolving Facility.
-See Note 7, Debt, and Note 12, Commitments and Contingencies, to Sharecare's consolidated financial statements included elsewhere in this prospectus.
+See Note 7 and Note 12 to Sharecare's consolidated financial statements included elsewhere in this Annual Report on Form 10-K.